 VLOOKUP is a powerful function in Excel.
-In this tutorial, I’m going to show you how to use VLOOKUP in Excel 2016.
+In this tutorial, I’ll show you how to use VLOOKUP in Excel 2016.

-Specifically, I’m going to review an example with the steps needed to apply a VLOOKUP.
+Specifically, I’ll review an example with the steps needed to apply a VLOOKUP.
 But before we begin, let’s first review the elements of the VLOOKUP function.

 Elements of the VLOOKUP in Excel 2016